fz172/fanfly/_posts/2025-02-10-luggage_extension_carpet_part1.md

 ## Carpeting

-My intention is to make the centerl console as complete as possible before moving everything to the airport hangar.
+My intention is to make the center console as complete as possible before moving everything to the airport hangar.
 Since I have never worked with carpeting before, I started with the luggage area.
 If I make any mistake there, nobody will discover :)

-The uphoystery kit did not have much instructions.
+The upholstery kit did not have much instructions.
 The only thing I could find is a few pages on the fuselage KAI.
 It's like a jigsaw puzzle.
 I spent most of the evening guessing which piece should go where.
 At the end I decided to start with the luggage extension bottom floor.

 Someone on the builder group recommended Barge Cement for glue, so that's what I used.

 ![img](https://lh3.googleusercontent.com/pw/AP1GczOazpA0Yq_XLXvfw3bCIv_04dDaS2Ktz6KrHRFrq5-OktwQnaDP-qQnwiRUY7F_hu6D1eUfC9G1vHiiIXwGHm7-CS6qP7v7lJtOOoaMmFc3g__XqGskUf-q3fK0ssH92mSwAOLD5vBbShY-38xW1xp72Q=w1468-h1949-s-no-gm?authuser=0)

 I smeared the glue both on the floor and the carpet, and used a roller thing to press the carpet down firmly.
 I will wait for a couple of days to see how they attach to each other.
-I don't excpet to see any problem though.
+I don't expect to see any problem though.

 This process went slower than I thought.
 As I get more familiar with how this works I am hoping to speed up.